How to Greet Visitors: 20+ Examples to Try in Your Destination

 Salesforce also found that 64% of consumers want personalized offers from retail brands, while more than half will switch to another brand if you don’t integrate personalization into your communications.

-“Regulars want to feel like they’re in a community and that they belong,” Ekstrom says.
-“I like to train my students to be friendly and personable, but not necessarily speak and communicate as they would with a friend.”
-He says to keep it to one or two sentences, as anything that goes overboard can actually negatively affect the experience.
+“Regulars want to feel like they’re in a community and belong,” Ekstrom says.
+“I like to train my students to be friendly and personable, but not necessarily speak and communicate as they would with friends.”
+He says to keep it to one or two sentences, as anything that goes overboard can negatively affect the experience.

 Examples to get started with your familiarity interactions: